Dairy FreeLow CarbQuickHigh Protein

 Variations

-Skip the stovetop sear.
-Place seasoned salmon on a foil-lined sheet pan, pour the sauce over, and bake at 400°F for 12-15 minutes.
-Broil the last 2 minutes for color.
+Arrange salmon on a lined sheet pan, pour sauce over the top, and bake at 400°F for 12-15 minutes.
+Broil the last 2 minutes for the glaze.
+Great for feeding a crowd.

 Serving Suggestions

-Serve over steamed jasmine rice or cauliflower rice to soak up the extra sauce.
-Steamed broccoli, bok choy, or roasted asparagus round out the plate.
-A simple cucumber salad with rice vinegar adds a refreshing crunch.
+Serve over steamed jasmine rice or alongside roasted broccoli to soak up the extra sauce.
+A simple cucumber salad with rice vinegar dressing pairs perfectly for a light, balanced meal.

 Make It Ahead